jarrid-xyz/keyper-tutorial/README.md

 # Keyper Tutorial

 Welcome to the [Keyper](https://jarrid.xyz/keyper/) tutorial!
-This guide will walk you through setting up and using [Keyper](https://jarrid.xyz/keyper/) for various use cases.
+This guide will walk you through setting up and using [Keyper](https://jarrid.xyz/keyper/) to easily do whole file encryption or data value encryption in the [use cases](#data-security-and-encryption-use-cases).

 ## Introduction